mveeprojects/ScalaCassandraUpdateStreaming/README.md

 Codebase exploring how to read the contents of a table in Cassandra, and then update records based on a simple condition.

 This example is based off of the Baeldung "videos" example linked below.
-My extension of this is simply to read in the contents of the videos table in Cassandra, convert the video titles to lowercase and write them back to the same table (upsert).
+My extension of this is simply to read in the contents of the `video` table in Cassandra, convert the video titles to lowercase and write them back to the same table.

 ### Instructions